1. Home

 Talking to your employer about hearing loss

-If you have hearing loss, it’s important to speak to your employer so they can support you at work.
-Read more about telling your employer and what you can do if you don’t get the support you need.
+If you have hearing loss, it can be helpful to speak to your employer so they can get you the support and equipment you need at work.

 If your hearing loss develops slowly over time, you may not realise it has an impact on your work straight away.